The Harrow-Hassidim-Lloyd algorithm with qutrits: Conclusion

+We then carry out an analysis of the qudit count and the gate count between qubit and qutrit HHL implementations.
 We report the following observations in contrast with the qubits case: we show that for a given precision, the required number of clock register qutrits is lower by a factor of log$_2(3)$ relative to qubit HHL; it goes as log$_2(d)$ for qudit HHL in general.
 To amplitude encode the same amount of information from the $N \times 1$ vector, $\vec{b}$, into the HHL input state, we observe that number of qutrits required is $\lceil \mathrm{log}_3(N)\rceil$ while for qubits it is $\lceil \mathrm{log}_2(N)\rceil $.
 With regard to the number of 2-qudit gates, the requirement for the QFT module within QPE is reduced to 39\% of the number of 2-qubit gates needed in qubit HHL, whereas the number of controlled unitaries in the QPE module reduces to 50\% of those necessary for qubit HHL.
 The number of multi-controlled rotation gates in the controlled-rotation module is found to be the same in both cases.
 However, when we decompose each controlled-unitary, and multi-controlled rotation gate in terms of 2-qudit gates, we find that the 2-qudit gate count for qubit and qutrit HHL is comparable.
+We also find that upon assuming sparse physical Hamiltonians, where the decomposition of $A$ in the Pauli or the Weyl-Heisenberg basis yields only a polynomial number of terms in the number of qudits, and upon further applying Trotterization and Pauli or Weyl-Heisenberg gadgets, the number of gates from the QPE module are still comparable for qubit and qutrit HHLs.
 Overall, we conclude that if one is able to realize quantum hardware with good quality qutrits, a qutrit HHL implementation is relatively cheaper in the number of qudits, while the number of gates is comparable for both qubit and qutrit HHL implementations.